This post was originally published on July 23, 2015 and has been updated for freshness and clarity.

 We have partnered with many healthcare systems to fully implement language services and support the training of staff.
 If patient satisfaction and health equity are priorities for your healthcare organization, please feel free to contact us for a complimentary consultation to assess which solution will be a great fit.
 860-362-0812

-For more information on how professional medical interpreters improve the patient experience, download our free white paper by clicking the button below!
+For more information on how professional medical interpreters improve the patient experience, download our free white paper!